2020/2021 Competency-Based Task/Competency List for Computer Information Systems, Advanced (6615/18 weeks)

-- Evaluate features of various database programs to determine the best software for an individual’s or organization's needs.
+- Evaluate the features of database programs to determine the best software for an individual’s or organization's needs.

-- Plan, design, and create a database file with advanced features.
+- Create a database file with advanced features.

 - Generate customized reports and forms, using advanced formatting features and graphics.

-- Import and export data to and from a database.
+- Manipulate data to and from a database.

 Enhancing Multimedia Presentations

-- Research and organize information to build a multimedia presentation with advanced features.
+- Create a multimedia presentation with advanced features.

-- Plan and build multimedia presentations, using advanced features.
+- Enhance a multimedia presentation, using advanced features.

 - Utilize templates and master slides in the design of presentations.

-- Enhance multimedia presentation layout, according to principles of effective design.
+- Enhance a multimedia presentation layout, according to the principles of affective design.

-- Enhance a multimedia presentation with advanced features (e.g., color, transitions, animations, timing, backgrounds, graphics, charts, graphs).
+- Enhance a multimedia presentation with advanced features.

-- Integrate a variety of software applications into a multimedia presentation.
+- Integrate software applications into a multimedia presentation.

 - Deliver a multimedia presentation, according to the principles of effective communication.